 The War Memorial which was also designed by Edward Maufe, was unveiled in October 2nd 1948 with 44 names inscribed on it of those of the parish who had died as a result of enemy action, including civilians.
 The Garden of Remembrance was consecrated by the Bishop of Guildford on the same day.

-The next fifty years saw the building of the vicarage in 1956, then the new Church Room and Choir Vestries at the time of the Silver Jubilee in 1964, The decision was made in 1994 to demolish the first Church in Weston Park, and then to mark the Diamond Anniversary in 1999 by enlarging and developing the Church Room into the present Church Hall, and creating the Narthex, Office and other facilities at the back of Church.
+The next fifty years saw the building of the vicarage in 1956, then the new Church Room and Choir Vestries at the time of the Silver Jubilee in 1964, The decision was made in 1994 to demolish the Church Hall (the original Mission Church) in Weston Park, and then to mark the Diamond Anniversary in 1999 by enlarging and developing the Church Room into the present Church Hall, and creating the Narthex, Office and other facilities at the back of Church.

-The Church was also flooded twice, once in 1955 and again in 1968, alongside much of the local area, before a flood prevention scheme was put in place.
+The Church was flooded twice, once in 1955 and again in 1968, alongside much of the local area, before a flood prevention scheme was put in place

 The history of our Church is more about the people and community of Weston Green, than about the buildings.
-This continues to be the most important aspect of our Church life as we approach our 75th Anniversary in 2014.
+This continues to be the most important aspect of our Church life.

 In the words in 1949 of Col E.T.
 Rees who as Churchwarden did so much, with many others to bring the new Church into existence, “In looking back over the years, I feel we have every cause for thanking God for his many benefits towards us, and I hope that He will continue to pour His blessings on the people who worship in “The Church by the Pond”.